parkerjbeard/golfdaddy-brain-mono/frontend/README-secure-storage.md

 ## Overview

-The GolfDaddy Brain frontend implements a comprehensive secure token storage system using Web Crypto API encryption.
-This ensures that authentication tokens and sensitive data are never stored in plain text.
+The GolfDaddy Brain frontend stores auth/session data through a wrapper around the Web Crypto API (AES‑GCM).
+In development, the helper will fall back to plain localStorage if encryption is unavailable so the app can still run on older browsers; in production keep encryption enabled.

 ## Key Features